Mary-Louise Parker On Stage - Theatre Credits, Bio and Tickets

 Mary-Louise Parker was born on August 2, 1964 in Fort Jackson, South Carolina.
-She is a Tony, Emmy and 2-time Golden Globe-winning actress, perhaps best known for her TV roles on NBC's "The West Wing," Showtime's "Weeds," and HBO's TV adaptation of Tony Kushner's Angels in America, alongside film appearances in the likes of "The Spiderwick Chronicles," "RED," and "RED 2."
+She is a Tony-, Emmy-, and two-time Golden Globe-winning actress, known for her TV roles on NBC's The West Wing, Showtime's Weeds, and HBO's TV adaptation of Tony Kushner's Angels in America, alongside film appearances in The Spiderwick Chronicles, RED, and RED 2.

 In 2000, she garnered rave reviews for her portrayal of Catherine in the Manhattan Theatre Club production of Proof, winning her second Lucille Lortel Award and her first Drama Desk Award in the process.
-The production would move to Broadway, playing the Walter Kerr Theatre from October 2000 through January 2001, and would ultimately lead to her first Tony Award win for "Best Actress in a Play".
+The production would move to Broadway, playing the Walter Kerr Theatre from October 2000 through January 2001, and ultimately led to Parker winning her first Tony Award for Best Actress in a Play.
 In the fall of 2004, she starred as Rachel in the Broadway premiere of Craig Lucas' Reckless, leading to yet another Tony Award nomination in 2005, and in the spring of 2008, she starred as Jean in Sarah Ruhl's Dead Man's Cell Phone at Playwrights Horizons.
 She returned to Broadway to lead the cast of the 2009 Roundabout Theatre Company revival of Henrik Ibsen's Hedda Gabler at the American Airlines Theatre and the 2013 Manhattan Theatre Club premiere of Sharr White's The Snow Geese at the Samuel J. Friedman Theatre.
 In the summer of 2015, she would once again return to Manhattan Theatre Club to star in Simon Stephens' Heisenberg at New York City Center, which would be remounted on Broadway at the Samuel J. Friedman Theatre from September through December 2016.
 Parker returned to the New York stage to star as Bella in the Broadway premiere of Adam Rapp's The Sound Inside, playing Studio 54 from September 14, 2019, through January 12, 2020.

-Parker has also enjoyed a prolific career on the small screen, debuting on the soap opera "Ryan's Hope" in 1975.
-Her most notable television credits include the recurring role of Amy Gardner on NBC's "The West Wing," appearing in 23 episodes between 2001 and 2006 and earning her first Emmy Award nomination in 2002, her Emmy and Golden Globe-winning portrayal of Harper Pitt in HBO's acclaimed adaptation of Tony Kushner's Angels in America (2003), her 2007 Emmy-nominated turn in The Robber Bride, and her leading role of Nancy Botwin on Showtime's "Weeds," starring in 102 episodes between 2005 and 2012, winning a Golden Globe in 2006 and receiving a further three Golden Globe and three Emmy Award nominations along the way.
-Her recent TV credits include "The Blacklist" on NBC, "When We Rise" on ABC, "Billions" on Showtime, and "Mr. Mercedes" on Audience.
+Parker has also enjoyed a prolific career on the small screen, debuting on the soap opera Ryan's Hope in 1975.
+One of her most notable television credits is in the recurring role of Amy Gardner on NBC's The West Wing; Parker appeared in 23 episodes between 2001 and 2006 and earned her first Emmy Award nomination in 2002.
+Her credits also include an Emmy and Golden Globe-winning portrayal of Harper Pitt in HBO's acclaimed adaptation of Tony Kushner's Angels in America (2003), her 2007 Emmy-nominated turn in The Robber Bride, and her leading role of Nancy Botwin on Showtime's Weeds, in which she starred in 102 episodes between 2005 and 2012, winning a Golden Globe in 2006 and receiving a further three Golden Globe and three Emmy Award nominations along the way.
+Her recent TV credits include The Blacklist on NBC, When We Rise on ABC, Billions on Showtime, and Mr. Mercedes on Audience.

-Parker's most notable film appearances include "Grand Canyon" (1991), "Fried Green Tomatoes" (1991), "The Client" (1994), "Bullets Over Broadway" (1994), "Boys on the Side" (1995), "The Portrait of a Lady" (1996), "The Maker" (1997), "The Assassination of Jesse James by the Coward Robert Ford" (2007), "The Spiderwick Chronicles" (2008), and "R.I.P.D."
+Parker's film appearances include Grand Canyon (1991), Fried Green Tomatoes (1991), The Client (1994), Bullets Over Broadway (1994), Boys on the Side (1995), The Portrait of a Lady (1996), The Maker (1997), The Assassination of Jesse James by the Coward Robert Ford (2007), The Spiderwick Chronicles (2008), and R.I.P.D.
 (2013).
-She also starred as Sarah Ross opposite Bruce Willis in the 2010 action film "RED" and its sequel "RED 2" in 2013.
+She also starred as Sarah Ross opposite Bruce Willis in the 2010 action film RED and its sequel RED 2 in 2013.